ali-ahmed-dev/log-analyzer/README.md

 # Log Analyzer

-A Python tool for analyzing log files, detecting IP addresses and errors, and exporting reports in TXT and JSON formats.
+A Python tool for analyzing log files, detecting IP addresses and error keywords, and generating professional reports in TXT and JSON formats.

+---

 ## Features